truenas/documentation/content/CORE/UIReference/Services/SMARTScreen.md

 - coresmart
 ---

-Self-Monitoring, Analysis and Reporting Technology (S.M.A.R.T.) is an industry standard for disk monitoring and testing.
-It is used to evaluate drive reliability and predict hardware failures.
+Self-Monitoring, Analysis and Reporting Technology (S.M.A.R.T.) is an industry standard.
+S.M.A.R.T. performs disk monitoring and testing.
+It checks drive reliability and predicts hardware failures.

 {{< hint warning >}}
-S.M.A.R.T. tests are run on a disk.
+S.M.A.R.T. tests run on disks.
-Running tests can reduce drive performance, so we recommend scheduling tests when the system is in a low-usage state.
+Running tests can reduce drive performance.
+We recommend scheduling tests when the system is in a low-usage state.
 Avoid scheduling disk-intensive tests at the same time!
-For example, S.M.A.R.T. tests should not be scheduled on the same day as a disk [scrub]({{< relref "CORE/CORETutorials/Tasks/CreatingScrubTasks.md" >}}) or [resilver]({{< relref "CORE/CORETutorials/Tasks/UsingResilverPriority.md" >}}).
+For example, do not schedule S.M.A.R.T. tests on the same day as a disk [scrub]({{< relref "CORE/CORETutorials/Tasks/CreatingScrubTasks.md" >}}) or [resilver]({{< relref "CORE/CORETutorials/Tasks/UsingResilverPriority.md" >}}).
 {{< /hint >}}

 ![ServicesSMARTOptions](/images/CORE/12.0/ServicesSMARTOptions.png "S.M.A.R.T.
 Options")